aldesantis/mercury/README.md

 [![Codacy coverage](https://img.shields.io/codacy/coverage/4a6a6ef185ae47ec8b7dcbfbf8d40a40/develop.svg?style=flat-square)](https://www.codacy.com/app/Batteries911/mercury/dashboard)

 Mercury is a generic message broker.
-It runs as a microservice and is constantly taking messages back and forth over all kinds of communication protocols (currently APNS and ActionCable).
+It runs as a microservice and is constantly taking messages back and forth over all kinds of communication channels.

 If you need something to be known, he's your guy.